JC242/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Project to create a rock paper scissors game
+A rock, paper and scissors game made with html, css and javascript